stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/10_psd_visualization.md

 {% include insert_image.html key="preferences-output" %}

 ## Execute the collection
-Execute the collection by clicking the `execute` button and check the process execution in `processes` tab of the log area.
+Execute the collection by clicking the `execute` button and check the process execution in the  `processes` tab of the log area.

 ## Inspect the output
-In the specified output directory one spectrogram image for each selected component of the whole time range should have been created.
+The successfully executed collection creates for each selected component a spectrogram image for the given time span and saves it in the specified output directory.

 ~~~console
 stefan@hausmeister:~/tutorial/psysmon_output/psd_images$ tree -L 4